RouterChart.com

 Weight227 g

 The dimensions and design of a router can impact its cooling capabilities.
-Routers with larger dimensions may have more space for internal cooling mechanisms, such as larger fans or heat sinks, which can help dissipate heat more effectively.
+Routers with larger dimensions may have more space for internal cooling mechanisms.
 If you purchase a router online or have it shipped, the weight may affect the overall cost.
-Heavier routers can result in higher shipping charges, especially for international deliveries.

 System